volgachen/SA-1B-downloader/README_EN.md

 ## Acknowledgement

-We thank OpenDataLab to share these files and thank ChatGPT to help me with the script.
+We thank FacebookResearch to share the dataset, OpenDataLab to upload them, and ChatGPT to help me with the script.